lmarchisio/smartsheet-start_project/README.md

 - [x] Make many cross-sheet references without having the script take 2 hours to run
 - [x] Make cell links
 - [x] Figure out why cell links are not working when creating a new line
-- [ ] Figure out how to set PM in Project Status as part of script
+- [x] Figure out how to set PM in Project Status as part of script
-- [ ] Add inputting shop loads to step 4